scalinalx/Substackulous/memlog/home_run_improvements.md

    - Replaced unescaped quotation marks with `&quot;` to fix React ESLint errors
    - Fixed error: `"` can be escaped with `&quot;`, `&ldquo;`, `&#34;`, `&rdquo;`

+3. Fixed "Brainstorm Ideas" functionality
+   - Fixed JSON parsing error that was preventing ideas from being generated
+   - Switched from using `/api/groq/analyze-content` to `/api/together/generate` for the ideas generation
+   - Added robust error handling and debugging for API responses
+   - Maintained the working "Generate Notes" functionality

 ### Implementation Details:

 1. Added state management for parsed notes and ideas